 By Kimberly Toscano

-Crapemyrtles are extremely adaptable and fast growing, making them ideal for training and shaping into single- or multi-trunked trees.
+Whether you call them crepe myrtles or crape myrtles, these summer blooming plants are extremely adaptable and fast growing and are ideal for shaping into single- or multi-trunked trees.
 Pruning crapemyrtles into tree-forms accentuates plant architecture and highlights the showy, dappled bark.
 Compact, modern cultivars like those in the Delta Series make it easy to incorporate these stunning specimens into any sized landscape.

 Selecting Your Style of Crapemyrtle